detjensrobert/QueueBot/README.md

 	Creates a new queue with the given name and length, and a new channel `#queue-<queue-name>` under a configured category.

-	Can only be called by authorised users, e.g. a specified role.
+	Can only be called by authorised users (with a specified role e.g. Middlemen).

+	The resultant channel is only visible to the queue members and a queue admin role.

 - `!queue join <queue-name>`